blakazulu/mcp-image-server/README.md

 Just chat with Claude naturally!
 Here are some examples:

+> **Note:** Generated images are automatically saved to your system's temporary directory and Claude will display them for you.
+This ensures the image generation works smoothly regardless of image size.

 ### Simple Examples:

 - *"Create an image of a sunset over mountains"*